Skip to content

 Rules

-Magic Network Monitoring rules allow you to monitor your network traffic for DDoS attacks on specific IP addresses or IP prefixes within your network.
-If the network traffic that is monitored by a rule exceeds the rule's threshold or contains a DDoS attack fingerprint, then you will receive an alert.
+Network Flow (formerly Magic Network Monitoring) rules monitor your network traffic for Distributed Denial of Service (DDoS) attacks targeting specific IP addresses or prefixes.
+When traffic exceeds a rule's threshold or matches a known DDoS attack fingerprint, you receive an alert.

 Rule types

-Dynamic threshold (recommended)A dynamic threshold rule will analyze a network's traffic patterns over time and automatically adjust the rule's DDoS threshold, in terms of bits or packets, based on traffic history.API configuration only
+Dynamic threshold (recommended)Analyzes your network's traffic patterns over time and automatically adjusts the DDoS threshold (bits or packets) based on traffic history.API only

 Create rules in the dashboard